Azure/k8s-infra/spec/type_references_and_ownership.md

 A relationship like those shown here tells us two things:
 - Where to create/manage the dependent resource (this `Route` goes in that particular `RouteTable`, this `RouteTable` has that `Route`)
 - That the dependent resource should be deleted when the parent resource is deleted.
-TODO: Race conditions here
-    - There are theoretically two cases here:
+There are theoretically two cases here:
     - The dependent resource must be deleted before the parent can be deleted.
     - Deletion of the parent automatically cascades to all dependent resources.
-To the best of my knowledge all owning resource relationships in Azure are this kind.
+Due to how Azure ARM resources express ownership (via `id` which is part of the URL, with dependent resources being a subdirectory under the owning resources URL) all ARM resources _should_ fall into this case.

 Note that sometimes an owning resource has its dependent resources embedded directly (for example: `RouteTable` has the property [RouteTablePropertiesFormat](https://schema.management.azure.com/schemas/2020-03-01/Microsoft.Network.json)).
 Most types do not embed the dependent resource directly in the owning resource.
-We need to cater to both scenarios.
+We will need to cater for both the embedded and non-embedded cases.

 ## What do these relationships look like in existing solutions?